-The IB Diploma Programme is a comprehensive and challenging pre-University course in grades 11 and 12 that demands the best from both motivated students and teachers.
+The IB Diploma Programme is a comprehensive and specialized programme in grades 11 and 12 that demands the best from both motivated students and teachers.
 Since its creation, this sophisticated two year program has stood the test of time for over 900 000 students, in over 3400 schools, in 143 different countries.
-IB graduates are favoured by the world's leading post-secondary institutions.
+IB graduates are recognized by the world's leading post-secondary institutions.

 Certified as an IB school in 2007, the IB Programme at Cobourg Collegiate strives to provide an exceptional learning environment for students.
-Students considering this programme should be academically talented, highly motivated, curious, and possess a solid work ethic.
+Students considering this programme should be highly motivated, curious, and possess a solid work ethic.
 IB students also display many of the following characteristics:

-- Learn quickly with good retention - Demonstrate initiative and intellectual curiosity - Work independently - Manage their time wisely - Demonstrate strong literacy, numeracy and problem solving skills - Promote international-mindedness and global citizenship - Aim to be a supportive member of their peer group
+- Demonstrate initiative and intellectual curiosity - Work independently - Manage their time wisely - Demonstrate strong critical thinking skills - Promote international-mindedness and global citizenship - Aim to be a supportive member of their peer group